ujjwal-9/ujjwal-9.github.io/_posts/2020-12-28-dicom-intro.md

 <img src="/assets/img/dicom-intro/dicom-protocol-workflow.png" width=600> {% marginnote "sidenote-id" "[[Image Source]](https://www.extrahop.com/company/blog/2016/introduction-to-dicom-protocol/)" %}

-PACS-RIS integration improves the flow of images for the radiologist.
-They communicate using some set of commands (called HL7) concerned with Admission/Discharge/Transfer (ADT) and Order/Entry.
+PACS-RIS integration improves the flow of images for radiologists.
+They communicate using a set of commands (called HL7) concerned with Admission/Discharge/Transfer (ADT) and Order/Entry.

 ## DICOM Data Structures

-Dicom consists of list of image attributes which contain vast amount of image and medical information:
+DICOM consists of a list of image attributes which contain vast amounts of image and medical information:
-- patient information (name, sex, identification number)
+- Patient information (name, sex, identification number)
-- modality and imaging procedure information (device parameters, calibration, radiation dose, contrast media)
+- Modality and imaging procedure information (device parameters, calibration, radiation dose, contrast media)
-- image information (resolution, windowing)
+- Image information (resolution, windowing)

-Dicom goes to the lengths and defines significance of each data element in multitude of cases.
-It defines if an attribute is required, optional or important for certain cases.
-But this feature comes at a cost.
+DICOM goes to great lengths and defines the significance of each data element in a multitude of cases.
+It defines if an attribute is required, optional, or important for certain cases.
+But this feature comes at a cost:
-1. Image objects are frequently incomplete : There is inconsistency in filling all the fields with the data.
-Some fields in image objects are often are left blank and some are filled with incorrect data.
+1. Image objects are frequently incomplete: There is inconsistency in filling all the fields with data.
+Some fields in image objects are often left blank and some are filled with incorrect data.
-2. Another problem occurs when displaying an image on a device that is made from different manufacturer, because different imaging equipment use different amplitude ranges and the same number of allocated bits.
+2. Another problem occurs when displaying an image on a device made by a different manufacturer, because different imaging equipment uses different amplitude ranges and the same number of allocated bits.
 In that case, images can be displayed as underexposed or overexposed with poor contrast, so those parameters should be adjusted manually.

 ## DICOM Network Services

-This service is based over client-sever concept.
-They (Dicom applications) establish connection to exchange information.
-In addition to image transmission, there are other features too:
+This service is based on the client-server concept.
+DICOM applications establish connections to exchange information.
+In addition to image transmission, there are other features:

-- Image Archive Service: search images in a PACS archive by certain criteria (patient, time of creation of the images, modality etc.) and to selectively download images from this archive.
+- Image Archive Service: Search images in a PACS archive by certain criteria (patient, time of creation of the images, modality etc.) and selectively download images from this archive
-- Print Service: gives access to cameras and printers over a network.
+- Print Service: Gives access to cameras and printers over a network
-- Modality Worklist Service: Download updated information regarding patient using above decribed PACS-RIS system.
+- Modality Worklist Service: Download updated information regarding patients using the above-described PACS-RIS system

 ### Patient Model

-Queries to image archives (PACS) are made in 4 level of DICOM hierarchy:
+Queries to image archives (PACS) are made in 4 levels of DICOM hierarchy:
 <figure>
 <svg width="300" height="300" viewBox="0 0 596 1628" fill="none" xmlns="http://www.w3.org/2000/svg">
 <g filter="url(#filter0_d)">